[SPOILER ALERT: Read on only of you have already watched Sunday’s “Try” episode of The Walking Dead.]

 It’s definitely a stark contrast to what they’ve been living with for the last few years.
 Alexandria seems a little too good to be true, which, of course, makes Rick very guarded.
 But he may find a new ally in town that could change his mind.

 The major villain could be coming now that the AMC zombie drama has arrived in Alexandria.

-[Warning: This story contains spoilers from episode 511, “The Distance,” of AMC’s The Walking Dead.]
+[Warning: This story contains spoilers from The Walking Dead comic series.]

 Two things could be coming soon to AMC’s The Walking Dead: sanctuary and a new dastardly villain.

 During Sunday’s episode of the zombie drama, based on Robert Kirkman’s best-selling comic series, Rick (Andrew Lincoln) and his beleaguered group arrived at the gates of Alexandria — the longest-running location featured in the series.

 With their arrival comes sanctuary — and the hope of a fresh start — as the survivors will be tasked with seeing if they’re still human enough to fit in with a new society of people who also have weathered the zombie outbreak.
 And for fans of the long-running comic series, it also warns of imminent danger with the potential arrival of villain Negan, who was first introduced in the landmark (and devastating) 100th issue of Kirkman’s Image/Skybound series.